Hidden Apps and Vaults: How Kids Can Hide Content on Phones

-- Hiding the screen or turning off a device when you enter a room or get near the device
+- Turning off a device or hiding the screen when you enter a room or get close

 - Refusing to hand over passwords or let you look through their phones

 - Or, being very willing to hand over their phone (knowing you probably won’t look for vault apps)

 If you haven’t already set up parental controls on your kid’s devices, you may want to see if they have any of these hidden apps already on their phones first.
 Visit the App Store on their phone and type in “vault app” or “hide photos” or “secret app.”
 If any of them have “OPEN” next to them (instead of “GET”), it means the app has already been installed on their phone.